 Yet another good example is the Swedish company Ikea using AR and VR.
 Ikea has developed The Place app, which allows customers to use AR with their smartphone's camera to place the furniture of their choice in their homes.
 Thus, shoppers can visualize exactly how the furniture piece would look in their home setting.

-With VR and its benefits, stores can now look forward to growing financial gaining, helping in marketing campaigns, and increasing customer experience and sales.
+With VR and its benefits, stores can now look forward to growing financial gain, helping in marketing campaigns, and increasing customer experience and sales.

 5. Real estate